wwmoraes/site/content/posts/eso-addon-and-lua-fun.md

 I won't deep dive on the ESO API as that's not the focus of this post.
 Suffice to say that most of it is accessible either through global objects and events.
-Most addon interactions are done in a responsive way, by listening for server-emitted events.
+Most addon interactions happens in a responsive way, by listening for server-emitted events.
 There's events from combat actions to bank interactions, inventory and even when you try to use a skill on an action slot with the wrong weapon equipped.
 Some of the more advanced addons available completely replace